deshanchathusanka/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-Implementation of machine learning algorithms
+Implementation of big data and machine learning algorithms